-- 9. We recognize that statutory changes will require further Commission action and additional rules.
-These changes will be addressed through later proceedings and decisions. - 10.
-The Commission may adopt a temporary rule without engaging in the processes required by the Administrative Procedure Act for a permanent rule "only if the agency finds that immediate adoption of the rule is imperatively necessary to comply with a state or federal law or federal regulation or for the preservation of public health, safety, or welfare and compliance with the requirements of [permanent rulemaking] would be contrary to the public interest and makes such a finding on the record." § 24-4-103(6)(a), C.R.S.
-For the reasons stated below, we find that immediate adoption of these temporary rules is imperatively necessary to comply with state law and to provide for the health, safety, and welfare of the public. - 11.
+- 8. The Commission may adopt a temporary rule without engaging in the processes required by the Administrative Procedure Act for a permanent rule "only if the agency finds that immediate adoption of the rule is imperatively necessary to comply with a state or federal law or federal regulation or for the preservation of public health, safety, or welfare and compliance with the requirements of [the section to complete a permanent rulemaking] would be contrary to the public interest and makes such a finding on the record." § 24-4-103(6)(a), C.R.S.
+For the reasons stated below, we find that immediate adoption of these temporary rules is imperatively necessary to comply with state law and to provide for the health, safety, and welfare of the public. - 9.
 Section 29-11-100.2(1), C.R.S., states that "dialing 911 is the most effective and familiar way the public has of seeking emergency assistance," that "[b]asic emergency service... is fundamentally a government concern and the exercise of police powers for the protection and betterment of the health, safety, security, and welfare of the public," and that HB 20-1293 "is intended to provide funding mechanisms for the continued technological advancement of emergency telephone service for all users of the system."
-In § 19 of HB 20-1293, the General Assembly found that the act is "necessary for the immediate preservation of the public peace, health, or safety." - 12.
-The portions of HB 20-1293 dealing with the implementation of the state 9-1-1 surcharge and the distribution of those funds, requires that service suppliers begin remitting state 9-1-1 surcharges to the 9-1-1 surcharge trust cash fund beginning January 1, 2020, and that the Commission begin distribution of those funds within 60 days of receipt of those funds, thus indicating the General Assembly's desire that these funding mechanisms quickly begin supporting the state's emergency telephone service.
-With the distribution of those funds, it is also necessary for the Commission to have a process in place by which a 9-1-1 governing body may request to change the number of concurrent sessions it is being credited for the purposes of the distribution schedule.
-Awaiting completion of a permanent rulemaking under Title 24 would delay the process beyond the January 1, 2021 deadline, would prevent the timely implementation of the funding mechanism intended to support basic emergency services and the health, safety, security, and welfare of the public.
+In § 19 of HB 20-1293, the General Assembly found that the act is "necessary for the immediate preservation of the public peace, health, or safety." - 10.
+The portions of HB 20-1293 dealing with the implementation of the state 9-1-1 surcharge and the distribution of those funds, require that service suppliers remit state